jniedzie/tea_lbl/README.md

 You can now check that new files have been created in the output directory, which contain the `Events` tree with updated branch names.

+As an excercise, you can also replace the `--local` flag with `--condor` to see how to run things on the grid.
+It will automatically schedule 1 job per file and produce the same output files as a result.

+### Histogramming